docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/index.rst

 For example, for a server launched with SOAP port 12345, the specifier would be indesignserver_configuration_12345.

-CHAPTER 5: Interapplication Communication with Scripts

 version

-Application and namespace specifiers

-192

 Optional.
 A number indicating at least a major version.
 The number should include a minor version separated from the major version number by a dot; for example, 1.5.